 Federal leadership is necessary to properly implement and fund important environmental programs and regulatory safeguards offered by the Clean Water Act that coastal communities rely on for clean water and safe recreation.
 The public health cost of recreating in polluted water is $2.9 billion nationwide.

-➔ Support: At least level funding for the EPA, and $10 million for EPA's BEACH Act Grants Program in the FY 2022 Budget.
+➔ Support: $15 million for EPA's BEACH Act Grants Program in the FY 2023 Budget.
 Beach water quality monitoring programs protect children, swimmers and beachgoers from contracting dangerous waterborne illnesses and infections.

 PREVENT PLASTIC POLLUTION

 Plastic pollution is a grave environmental problem that threatens coastal economies and the health of marine ecosystems, including critical components of the food chain.
 Surfrider supports laws aimed at reducing sources of plastic pollution, including prohibition of easily littered single-use plastics, such as plastic bags, straws and polystyrene foam.
 Surfrider also supports prevention and response to ocean trash and funding for agencies and efforts that address marine plastic pollution.
 In 2019, Surfrider Foundation and UCLA Environmental Law Clinic completed a House and Senate briefing on plastic pollution solutions and have Briefing Booklet available online.

-➔ Support: Sen. Merkley and Rep. Lowenthal's Break Free from Plastic Pollution Act to tackle the plastic waste crisis through actions to reduce the source of plastic pollution.
+➔ Support: The Break Free from Plastic Pollution Act (HR.
+2238, S. 984) to tackle the plastic waste crisis through actions to reduce the source of plastic pollution.

 TAKE ACTION ON CLIMATE CHANGE

 Coastal communities and marine ecosystems are increasingly threatened by sea level rise, extreme weather events, ocean warming and acidification.
 These threats are exacerbated by the Administration's efforts to expand harmful and unncessary offshore oil drilling.
 Bold federal leadership is needed to reduce greenhouse gas emissions, prohibit new offshore oil drilling, advance climate justice, protect critical habitat and blue carbon ecosystems, and enhance coastal resiliency by protecting natural shorelines.